 A brief definition of the ten (10) data management functions is given below, which will be referred to throughout this blog.

-Data Governance: Gathers business and technical information from Data Stewards, Business Analysts, Subject Matter Experts and IT Staff representing all data management function activities for the enterprise to make tactical and strategic decisions to best utilize data as an asset for the organization.
+Data Governance: Gathers business and technical information from data stewards, business analysts, subject matter experts, and IT staff representing all data management function activities for the enterprise.
+This allows the enterprise to make tactical and strategic decisions to best utilize data management capabilities as an asset for the organization.
 Data Governance oversees data management function activities and reports progress to the respective Governance Council.

-Data Operations Management: Develops strategies to ensure business and IT systems are performing based on business defined service level agreements for availability and uptime.
+Data Operations Management: Develop strategies to ensure business and IT systems are performing based on business-defined service level agreements for availability and uptime.
 Best practices include maintaining M&O contracts and including M&O costs in future budget forecasts.

-Data Architecture Management: Defines enterprise entities and relationships from concept to physical implementation to guide the implementation of strategic data initiatives for the enterprise.
+Data Architecture Management: Defines enterprise entities and relationships from data management consulting to physical implementation.
+This allows the enterprise to guide the implementation of strategic data initiatives.

 Data Development: Develops database artifacts and user interfaces to capture and present business and IT system data.
-Data Development is focused on the data captured in COTS and Custom Business Applications and produces plans to enhance data value or mitigate data errors.
-Best Practices include the System Development Life Cycle methodology to application development and Service Oriented Architecture to develop reusable service utilities.
+Data development is focused on the data captured in COTS and custom business applications which enhances data value and management capabilities.
+It also mitigates data errors.
+Best practices include the system development life cycle methodology for application development and service-oriented architecture to develop reusable service utilities.

-Data Quality Management: Develops and implements quality assurance and control activities based on business defined data quality standards.
-Best practices for understanding business need include: Observation Pattern, Concept of Operations, Process-Based Information.
+Data Quality Management: Develops and implements quality assurance and control activities based on business-defined data management capabilities and quality standards.
+Best practices for understanding business needs include observation patterns, concepts of operations, and process-based information.

-Document and Content Management: Develops strategies to categorize and index documents and business content made available through file management and web-based tools.
+Document and Content Management: Develop strategies to categorize and index documents and business content made available through file management and web-based tools.
 Other services important to this function include digital signature and archival.

-Data Warehousing and Business Intelligence Management: Develops strategies to integrate and prepare enterprise data for presentation in support of enterprise business information initiatives.
-Common patterns used for exchanging data needed include: Message Board Integration, Publish/Subscribe Pattern, Transaction Interception, Hub and Spoke.
-Patterns for structuring data for use include: data warehouse star schema, data mart, operational data store.
+Data Warehousing and Business Intelligence Management: Develop strategies with data management consulting services to integrate and prepare enterprise data for presentation in support of enterprise business information initiatives.
+Common patterns used for exchanging data needed include message board integration, publish/subscribe pattern, transaction interception, hub and spoke.
+Patterns for structuring data for use in management capabilities include data warehouse star schema, data mart, and operational data store.

-Metadata Management: Develops strategies to manage data about enterprise data including but not limited to physical data definitions, business rules, data lineage and business application feature documentation.
-The artifacts delivered by a successful metadata program is central to seamless communication of Business and IT knowledge to develop other Data Management function capabilities.
+Metadata Management: Develop strategies to manage data about enterprise data including but not limited to physical data definitions, business rules, data lineage, and business application feature documentation.
+The artifacts delivered by a successful metadata program are central to the seamless communication of business and IT knowledge to develop other ways of managing data.

-Master and Reference Data Management: Develops strategies to ensure the quality and integrity of the “Golden Record” from its source of truth through to the reporting environment.
+Master and Reference Data Management: Develop strategies to ensure the quality and integrity of the “Golden Record” from its source of truth through to the reporting environment.
 Develops data lineage documentation and works with data architects to ensure models represent the business’ data definitions.
-Best practices include: Master Data Management and Data Dictionaries.
+Best practices include master data management and data dictionaries.

 Data Management as an Enterprise Capability

-The Data Management Program for any corporation is the combination of data management capabilities, which enable business strategy, are right-sized and sustainable.
+The data management program for any corporation is the combination of data management capabilities that are right-sized and sustainable, enabling a successful business strategy.

 Figure 2: Data Management as an Enterprise Capability

 In order to establish a data management capability that is sustainable for any of the ten (10) data management functions, the organization needs to ensure the full capability is defined.
+This is usually achieved with expert data management consulting.
 Depicted in Figure 2 is a representation of the required elements of a successful and sustainable “capability.”
-These elements include: Purpose, Required Results, People, Tools, Processes, Metrics, Information, and Infrastructure.
+These elements include purpose, required results, people, tools, processes, metrics, information, and infrastructure.

-The most important items to define at the outset of any Data Management effort include the Purpose statement for the effort and the Required Results.
-These items are portrayed as the foundation of the Data Management capability in Figure 2.
+The most important items to define at the outset of any data management effort include the purpose statement for the effort and the required results.
+These items are portrayed as the foundation of data management capabilities in Figure 2.
 No enterprise capability can last if the execution of its purpose cannot deliver value.
 Data Management should have one or more of the following items as its purpose:

-- Ensure the business collects the data required to perform to its mission requirements.
+- Ensure the business collects the data required to perform its mission requirements.

 - Ensure the data collected is secure (protected against unauthorized modification, deletion, or addition).